Denuvo

-Denuvo Anti-Tamper is an anti-tamper technology and digital rights management (DRM) system developed by Austrian software company Denuvo Software Solutions GmbH, a subsidiary of Irdeto.
-The company also developed an anti-cheat counterpart.
+Denuvo Anti-Tamper is an anti-tamper and digital rights management (DRM) system developed by the Austrian company Denuvo Software Solutions GmbH.
+The company was formed from a management buyout of DigitalWorks, the developer of SecuROM, and began developing the software in 2014.
+It was introduced with FIFA 15 in September.
+In addition to Denuvo Anti-Tamper, Denuvo Software Solutions has developed the anti-cheat system Denuvo Anti-Cheat and Nintendo Switch Emulator Protection, which attempts to prevent Nintendo Switch games from being emulated.
+The company was acquired by Irdeto in January 2018.

 History

 Denuvo is developed by Denuvo Software Solutions GmbH, a software company based in Salzburg, Austria.
 The company was formed through a management buyout of DigitalWorks, the arm of the Sony Digital Audio Disc Corporation that developed the SecuROM DRM technology.
-It originally employed 45 people.
-In January 2018, the company was acquired by larger software company Irdeto.
+In January 2018, the company and its 45 employees were acquired by the software company Irdeto.
 Development of the Denuvo software started in 2014.
 FIFA 15, released in September 2014, was the first game to use Denuvo.

 3DM, a Chinese warez group, first claimed to have breached Denuvo's technology in a blog post published on 1 December 2014, wherein they announced that they would release cracked versions of Denuvo-protected games FIFA 15, Dragon Age: Inquisition and Lords of the Fallen.
 Following onto this, 3DM released the version of Dragon Age: Inquisition about two weeks after that game had shipped.
 The overall cracking progress took about a month, an unusually long time in the game cracking scene.
 When asked about this development, Denuvo Software Solutions acknowledged that "every protected game eventually gets cracked".
-However, technology website Ars Technica noted that most sales for major games happen within 30 days of release, and so publishers may consider Denuvo a success if it meant a game took significantly longer to be cracked.
+However, technology website Ars Technica noted that most sales for major games happen within 30 days of release, and so publishers might consider Denuvo a success if it meant a game took significantly longer to be cracked.
 In January 2016, 3DM's founder, Bird Sister, revealed that they were to give up on trying to break the Denuvo implementation for Just Cause 3, and warned that, due to the ongoing trend for the implementation, there would be "no free games to play in the world" in the near future.
 Subsequently, 3DM opted to not crack any games for one year to examine whether such a move would have any influence on game sales.
 Denuvo's marketing director, Thomas Goebl, claimed that some console-exclusive games get PC releases due to this technology.